 “Patrick said he went online and started buying Bleusalt.
 He especially loves the hoodies, which he “lives in,” Lyndie says.
 “And we had a meeting and he told me, ‘I have to design for Bleusalt because that’s all I want to wear.’”
 So design he did.

-Bleusalt has a particularly high profile right now, after her pal, actor Patrick Dempsey designed menswear.
+Bleusalt gained a particularly high profile after her pal, actor Patrick Dempsey, started designing menswear.

 Lyndie launched Bleusalt because she loves cashmere but found the fabric “hot and sticky and precious and unable to withstand the elements of the beach.”
 This beach survivability is vital as she walks on it daily, surfs at it frequently, photographs it often, and, well, simply adores it.
 She loved beach-worthy clothes, but “I didn’t just want to wear sweatpants, Uggs, and hoodies; I wanted to chic-ify them.”